 See Also: Montreal's Top Spas

-Quebec ski resorts outside Montreal tend to stay open for the holidays.
+Quebec ski resorts outside Montreal stay open for the holidays.

 Major Churches and Basilicas